ukitgroup/mass-labeling/docs/user_guide.md

 #### Monitor the labeling progress

-An administrator can click the _Statistics_ menu item and select one of the three options: _Checks_, _Anomalies among users_ and _Individual anomalies_.
-Click _Checks_ to see how many labels each assessor assigned.
+An administrator can click the _Statistics_ menu item and select one of the three options: _Views_, _Anomalies among users_ and _Individual anomalies_.
+Click _Views_ to see how many labels each assessor assigned.
-Click on _Anomalies among users_ or _Individual anomalies_ to check how many outliers were done by each assessor.
+Click on _Anomalies among users_ or _Individual anomalies_ to view how many outliers were done by each assessor.

 After assessors have completed the labeling task, an administrator can [obtain the results](obtain_results).